The 6 Chemicals You Need To Avoid In Your SunscreenJune 23, 2017

-Subclinical hypothyroidism is often being used to reference someone who is hypothyroid and has symptoms but has normal blood tests as defined by the conventional world, currently defined as:
+Subclinical hypothyroidism is often being used to reference someone who is hypothyroid and has symptoms but has normal blood tests as defined by the conventional world.
+These are currently defined as:

-Key Insight: In this case, if someone is feeling sick or feeling hypothyroid, a doctor could look at their tests and assume that they were perfectly fine – that nothing was wrong at all.
+Key Insight: In this case, if someone is feeling sick or feeling hypothyroid, a doctor could look at their tests and assume that they were perfectly fine.

 What is “Subclinical Hypothyroidism”?

 The main error in the world of alternative medicine is a misunderstanding of the term “clinical findings.”